How to Grow Tomato Plants from Seed

 Transplanting Seedlings

 After your seedlings develop 2–3 sets of true leaves, it’s time to transplant them into larger pots or directly into your garden once the danger of frost has passed.
-I like to harden them off first, gradually introducing them to outdoor conditions over 7–10 days.
+If you’re learning how to grow tomato plants from seed or wondering how do you grow tomatoes from seed, I highly recommend hardening them off first—gradually introducing them to outdoor conditions over 7–10 days.

 When planting, I bury part of the stem to encourage more roots to grow, which results in stronger, more resilient plants.
-Spacing depends on your variety: determinate plants can go 18–24 inches apart, while indeterminate varieties need 24–36 inches to spread and climb.
+Proper spacing is important whether you’re figuring out how to grow tomato plants or simply how to grow tomatoes: determinate varieties go 18–24 inches apart, while indeterminate varieties need 24–36 inches to spread and climb.

 Using a well-prepared, nutrient-rich soil mix is key.
-Adding compost or aged manure helps feed your plants, while a layer of mulch keeps soil moist and reduces the risk of disease.
+Adding compost or aged manure feeds your plants, while a layer of mulch keeps the soil moist and reduces the risk of disease—perfect for anyone wanting to know how do you grow tomatoes successfully.

 Image illustrates how to grow tomato plants from seed.